Back to California

 AB 1930, as amended, Zbur.

-Legally protected health care activity: inquiries, investigations, subpoenas, or summons.
+Abortion or gender-affirming health care services: investigations, subpoenas, or summons.

-civil, criminal, or regulatory inquiry, investigation, subpoena, or summons for information regarding legally protected health activity from complying with or providing information in response to the inquiry, investigation, subpoena, or summons unless specified conditions are met, including that the inquiry, investigation, subpoena, or summons contains or is accompanied by an affidavit under penalty of perjury attesting certain information, including that the inquiry, investigation, subpoena, or summons is related to an investigation or proceeding regarding activity that is unlawful under California civil or criminal law, and it identifies the California law under which the activity is unlawful.
+criminal, or regulatory investigation, subpoena, or summons for information regarding abortion, as defined, or gender-affirming health care services from complying with or providing information in response to the investigation, subpoena, or summons unless ordered by a court of competent jurisdiction or specified conditions are met, including that the investigation, subpoena, or summons contains or is accompanied by an affidavit under penalty of perjury attesting certain information, including that the investigation, subpoena, or summons is related to an investigation or proceeding regarding activity that is unlawful under California civil or criminal law, and it identifies the California law under which the activity is unlawful, except as specified.

 Current Bill Text